erf-model/ERF/Docs/sphinx_doc/GettingStarted.rst

 **prob_parm.H** -- Something about prob_parm.H

 **GNUMakefile** -- Options to build profiling, debugging, MPI, OpenMP, and Compiler toolchain options are set here for compile time selection.
-The GNUMakefile includes the ``Make.ERF`` file from the `ExecCpp` directory that contains build configuration common across the examples.
+The GNUMakefile includes the ``Make.ERF`` file from the `Exec` directory that contains build configuration common across the examples.

 .. include:: building.rst